 All proposals must adhere to the following guidelines; any proposal that doesn’t follow the guidelines will not be put forward to the members for review.

-Format: All proposals must be submitted in MS Word format
+Format: All proposals must be submitted in PDF Format

-A typical budget will be about $40,000 to $50,000 per year for two or three years.
-Please review the template above and follow this template for preparing your budget.
+A typical budget will be about $50,000 per year for two or three years.
+Please review the guidelines below and follow this template for preparing your proposal.

 The projects are reviewed twice per year by the industrial advisory board and failure to make sufficient progress or failure to meet the deadlines for project report submission will result in the termination of the project.
 Please see the Research Review Meetings page for more details about reporting results.